 Step 2 – Use the “Halfsies” Approach or “Splitting the Difference” Method

-As we previous mentioned above, over tiredness leads to bad things, especial in children!
-So, to avoid your child from becoming so overtired that bedtimes are total disasters, we adjust them in smaller increments of time.
+As we previously mentioned above, over-tiredness leads to bad things, especially in children!
+So, to avoid your child becoming so overtired that bedtimes are total disasters, we adjust them in smaller increments of time.
 Alternatively, if you try to adjust them to a full hour earlier, they aren’t tired enough and you put them down to bed too early!
 If they aren’t tired enough to sleep yet, they are going to be very upset and possibly have a meltdown, which will cause them to miss their sleep window, ending up with them being overtired!
 It’s a vicious, yet delicate cycle!

 Now, adjusting an adult’s schedule a full hour can wreck our week, so imagine the stress that puts on our little ones!
 Instead of all that, let’s move their bedtimes forward by just 30 minutes.
 For example, if bedtime is usually 7:00 pm (before DST) then on Sunday evening we will move bedtime to 7:30 pm for the next 3 days.
 This means Sunday, Monday and Tuesday bedtime will be 7:30 pm.
-Then on Wednesday night you will adjust their tiny internal clocks another 30 minutes, which would be back to 7:00 pm.
+Then on Wednesday night you will adjust their tiny internal clocks another 30 minutes, which would be back to 7:00 pm when Daylight Savings Time changes.
 Come the following Sunday your little bundle of joy will be back on schedule, without too much fuss!
 Hooray!

 Step 3 – What about naps?

 I know it isn’t exactly another step but a “sub-step” like Step 2 – Part B, but people like steps and the number 3, so I’m making it work!
-Anyway, I would never forget about naps, my clients wouldn’t let me.
-Plus, nap times are as important as bedtime and as we all know sleep begets sleep.
-Now, you can use the same “halfsies” approach as you are using at bedtime, putting them down 30 minutes later then their usual nap time.
+Anyway, I would never forget about naps.
+My clients wouldn’t let me.
+Plus, nap times are as important as bedtime, and as we all know sleep begets sleep.
+Now, you can use the same “halfsies” approach as you are using at bedtime, putting them down 30 minutes later than their usual nap time.
 Starting Sunday, you would put your little one down for their nap(s) a half hour later and continue to do so for each nap(s) for the next 4 days.
-Then on Thursday you would move the time another 30 minutes, bringing them back to their original schedule nap time, Ta-Da!
+Then on Thursday, you would move the time another 30 minutes, bringing them back to their original schedule nap time, Ta-Da!
 That simple…simple but not always easy!
-Naps will probably be the hardest part of the transitions, since naps are a weak point in a little one’s sleep schedule.
+Naps will probably be the hardest part of the transition, since naps are a weak point in a little one’s sleep schedule.
 So, stick to the plan and if you need a car or stroller nap, go for it!

 If you don’t already have a “Toddler Clock” or a “Okay to Wake Clock”, then I would highly recommend investing in one!
 Don’t know what they are?
 Search Amazon for “Toddler Clock” and prepare to be overwhelmed by choices.
 Not good at researching or maybe you have no idea what you’re looking for, or what qualities you’ll want?
 Then click here to contact me and I will send you a list of my favorite clocks.